MichelleCoffey/the-other-hong-kong-2021/README.md

 ### Adding the API key to your request
 - You must include an API key with every Maps JavaScript API request.
 In the following example, replace YOUR_API_KEY with your API key.

+## EmailJS
+### Connecting email service

+- To connect an email service:

+* Open Email Services (opens new window)page in EmailJS dashboard Choose from the list of supported services and click on the service Fill out the service details
+  Test the email service and make sure you receive the test email

+- To create an email template:

+* Open the Email Templates (opens new window)page in EmailJS dashboard Click the Create New Template button
+  Fill out the template properties
+  Test the template either via the Test dialog, or by opening the auto-generated JSFiddle, which allows you to see the code example, and to easily fill out the template parameters and send the email.